liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

         <input type="submit" value="addFileEntry(file)"/>
     </form>

-This is common upload form that invokes the `addFileEntry` method of the `DLAppService` class.
+This is a common upload form that invokes the `addFileEntry` method of the `DLAppService` class.

 Now we'll show you how to invoke JSON Web Services using JSON RPC.